Ericsson/ecchronos/README.md

 ### Compatibility with Cassandra versions

-Compability document can be found in [COMPABILITY.md](docs/COMPATIBILITY.md)
+For information about which ecChronos versions have been tested with which Cassandra versions can be found in [COMPATIBILITY.md](docs/COMPATIBILITY.md)

 ## Contributing